isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution770.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-42800
+Direct Purchase

 ### Support Level
-Up to Additional criteria:
- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
+Up to 70% for SMEs <br>
-Up to Active for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Seg IT Services Pte Ltd
-www.segit.com.sg
-Email: sales@segit.com.sg
-Tel: +65 6483 0950
+Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 ### Contact Information
-N.A.
+Seg IT Services Pte Ltd<br>www.segit.com.sg<br>Email: sales@segit.com.sg<br>Tel: +65 6483 0950

-Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.